 In 1972, the Chalmers accepted positions at Milo Adventist Academy in southern Oregon.
 They were popular teachers at Milo, where they were noted for their creative music presentations and concern for the students.
 They opened their home to the students and were sponsors for the 1977 senior class.

 They left MAA in 1978 so that Carleen could pursue a master's degree in music at the University of Nebraska-Lincoln.
 During the next two years Moses taught voice and she taught piano in the music program at Union College.
 At the end of that period, they accepted positions at Platte Valley Academy in Nebraska, where they taught for two years.
 In 1982, they returned to the West Coast to teach at San Gabriel Academy for a year and then at Mesa Grande Academy.

 They returned to Lincoln in 1989, where Carleen taught at Union College for the next five years.
-They were residing there at the time of his death, at age 72.
+They were residing there at the time of his death on May 25, 1994, at age 65.